On this page:

 Grant submission always follows the process developed by sponsors.
 Most sponsors are requesting proposals through online portals now, but there are still some that require submission by email or even courier.

-Independent of the mode of submission, the sponsor may ask you as the Principal Investigator (PI) to submit the application directly (submission by PIs) or may ask that the application to be submitted by an “institutional representative” in which case Research Services will submit for you (submission by Research Services).
+Independent of the mode of submission, the sponsor may ask you as the Principal Investigator (PI) to submit the application directly (see: Submission by PIs) or may ask that the application to be submitted by an “institutional representative” in which case Research Services will submit for you (see: Submission by Research Services).

 In some cases, the sponsor asks you to submit directly, but requires a cover page signed by an “institutional representative”.
 In this case, please send the proposal, cover page, and SFU Signature Sheet to Research Services three business days before the submission deadline to secure the signature.

-Research Services will review your application if it is submitted by Research Services.
-If your application is submitted by yourself, it may require the signature of an institutional research services representative.
-In order to have enough time to process your application and request, SFU has internal deadlines for external funding applications.
+Research Services will review an application if it is submitted by Research Services.
+If the application is submitted by the principal investigator, it may require the signature of an institutional research services representative.
+In order to have enough time to process the application and request, SFU has internal deadlines for external funding applications.

 SFU internal deadlines are now THREE business days in advance of the funding agency’s external deadlines.
 For example,

 - If the external deadline is July 5 (Thursday), 2018, SFU internal deadline is 9:30 AM, July 2 (Monday), 2018.

 - If the external deadline is July 9 (Monday), 2018, SFU internal deadline is 9:30 AM, July 4 (Wednesday), 2018.

 The purpose of internal deadlines is to ensure that the staff of Research Services has enough time to review applications before submitting it or signing off on it on behalf of the institution.
 It also ensures that researchers have enough time to make corrections to their applications if any errors or omissions are identified.